Best Day Trips from London (By Train, Car & Family-Friendly Options)

 York

 The medieval city of York is a fantastic option for a day trip from London.
 The city was once the capital of England and had an interesting and turbulent history.
-Although it takes over 4 hours to drive to York, you can be in the city in 1-hour 50minutes by train.
 The city’s train centre is within walking distance of all the main attractions, as York is a compact city, which is excellent for a day trip.

 There are many exciting and free things to do in York on a day trip, from walking the 13th-century Roman walls to admiring the grand 7th century York Minster.
 You can also learn about its history at the Jorvik Viking Centre and Clifford’s Tower.
 However, to have a quintessentially British experience, you should also head to The Shambles.
 This street has buildings dating back to the 14th and 15th centuries and looks very similar to Diagon Alley from Harry Potter.